ssimseksefa/Vehicle-Safety-Ratings/README.md

 Here is the [interactive dashboards](https://public.tableau.com/profile/sefa4601#!/vizhome/vehicle_safety_1/VehicleSafetyRatings) which you can find your next car.

 # Future work
-These analysis is made by crash reports only.
-So I created safety rating from the results of crashes happened.
-However many vehicles have safety features which may prevent the accident.
-If there is all registered vehicles data available I also want to see pre-caution ratings for vehicles.
+This analysis is made by crash reports only.
+So, I created safety rating from the results of crashes happened.
+However, many vehicles have safety features which may prevent the accident.
+If there is all registered vehicles data available, I also want to see pre-caution ratings for vehicles.